IreneGarces/irenegarces.github.io/_pages/research.md

 Enabled by detailed product-level regulatory data based on coded reviews of national legislation, we illustrate the different channels of regulatory heterogeneity at the country- and sector-level.
 We construct well-established descriptive indicators and more recently developed measures of regulatory distance to identify patterns of non-tariff measures via principal component analysis, clustering techniques, and association analysis.
 The findings motivate separate treatment of the different heterogeneity dimensions in  the assessment of non-tariff measures in international trade.
 Outputs of the analysis are transferred to a database available at different sectoral aggregations that can be used for example in gravity-type analysis.

-## [Global value chains as determinants of non-tariff measures]
-*(with Achim Vogt)*

-The organization of modern production into complex, cross-border networks raises the question of whether countries’ value chain linkages determine their trade-related policies.
-In this paper, we show that increases in domestic value-added into foreign final goods lead to decreases in regulatory stringency measured as tariffs but also as technical nontariff measures.
-Trade-network structures incentivize regulatory harmonization to avoid harming domestic producers.

 ## [PTA determinants: The effect of regulatory differences in international trade]
 *(with Prof. Dr. Joseph Francois, Achim Vogt, & Selina Hauser)*